lruepke/HTF_lecture/Summer2025/source/lectures/L01/FirstCase.rst

 Mesh generation
 ---------------

-The mesh of flange case is prepared as Ansys_ format (see line 8 of :numref:`lst:flange:tree`), you can use OpenFOAM mesh convert utility of :code:`ansysToFoam` to convert the ansys format to OpenFOAM format, the command is shown below,
+The mesh of flange case is prepared as Ansys_ format (see line 8 of :numref:`lst:flange:tree`), you can use OpenFOAM mesh convert utility of :code:`ansysToFoam` to convert the ansys format to OpenFOAM format.
+Inside the docker container, type and execute the command below:

 .. code-block:: bash